 The outpatient appointments and procedures are delivered from the Trust’s three main acute sites Kent and Canterbury Hospital (Canterbury), Queen ElizabethQueen Mother Hospital (Margate) and William Harvey Hospital (Ashford) together with four community sites (Folkestone, Dover, Deal and Herne Bay).

-We provide inpatient services at Queen Elizabeth Queen Mother Hospital and William Harvey Hospital, plus day surgery at Kent and Canterbury Hospital, Queen Elizabeth Queen Mother Hospital and William Harvey Hospital.
+We provide inpatient services at Queen Elizabeth The Queen Mother Hospital, William Harvey Hospital and Kent and Canterbury Hospital (planned hip and knee surgery), plus day surgery at Kent and Canterbury Hospital, Queen Elizabeth Queen Mother Hospital and William Harvey Hospital.

 Activity levels for each of the sites vary but there are ten consultants at Queen Elizabeth Queen Mother Hospital and 12 at William Harvey Hospital.
 All the consultants and their teams are trained to deal with all types of problem but each team has one or two specialisms.